Let’s Talk

 Would going to “Let’s Talk” help me figure out what to do about an issue of concern?

 Absolutely.
 The counselor will talk through your issue with you and help you determine the best way to get help.
-If you feel comfortable with the counselor, it may be possible to meet with them at MHS for ongoing treatment.
+If you feel comfortable with the counselor, it may be possible to meet with them at CCPS for ongoing treatment.

 If your next appointment is not soon enough, it’s best to contact your counselor directly to see if they can see you sooner.
-If you are experiencing a crisis, you can come to MHS at any time during office hours for a prompt in-person evaluation.
+If you are experiencing a crisis, you can come to CCPS at any time during office hours for a prompt in-person evaluation.
 If it is after business hours and you are in imminent crisis, please call 911.
 To be connected to mental health support after hours, please download the TimelyCare app and access the Talk Now option.
 Sign up using your WashU email address.
 Support is available after-hours and on weekends year round.

 The best thing to do in this situation is to talk directly with your counselor.
 Counselors are eager to receive your feedback.
-Often, an open conversation about your concern helps to resolve any concerns that you may have about your treatment at MHS.
-If, after talking with your counselor, you prefer to transfer to someone else, just ask your counselor directly or call the MHS Coordinator at 314-935-6695.
+Often, an open conversation about your concern helps to resolve any concerns that you may have about your treatment at CCPS.
+If, after talking with your counselor, you prefer to transfer to someone else, just ask your counselor directly or call the CCPS Coordinator at 314-935-6695.